Alnus glutinosa: Medicine

 The bark of common alder has traditionally been used as an astringent, a cathartic, a hemostatic, a febrifuge, a tonic and a restorative (a substance able to restore normal health).
 A decoction of the bark has been used to treat swelling, inflammation and rheumatism, as an emetic, and to treat pharyngitis and sore throat.
 Ground up bark has been used as an ingredient in toothpaste, and the inner bark can be boiled in vinegar to provide a skin wash for treating dermatitis, lice and scabies.
 The leaves have been used to reduce breast discomfort in nursing mothers and folk remedies advocate the use of the leaves against various forms of cancer.
 Alpine farmers are said to use the leaves to alleviate rheumatism by placing a heated bag full of leaves on the affected areas.
 Alder leaves are consumed by cows, sheep, goats and horses though pigs refuse to eat them.
 According to some people, consumption of alder leaves causes blackening of the tongue and is harmful to horses.

 In a research study, extracts from the seeds of the common alder have been found to be active against all the eight pathogenic bacteria against which they were tested, which included Escherichia coli and methicillin-resistant Staphylococcus aureus (MRSA).
 The only extract to have significant antioxidant activity was that extracted in methanol.
 All extracts were of low toxicity to brine shrimps.
 These results suggest that the seeds could be further investigated for use in the development of possible anti-MRSA drugs.

 Other uses

 It is also the traditional wood that is burnt to produce smoked fish and other smoked foods, though in some areas other woods are now more often used.
 It supplies high quality charcoal.

 The leaves of this tree are sticky and if they are spread on the floor of a room, their adhesive surface is said to trap fleas.

 Chemical constituents of Alnus glutinosa include hirsutanonol, oregonin, genkwanin, rhododendrin {3-(4-hydroxyphenyl)-l-methylpropyl-β-D-glucopyranoside} and (penta-2,3-dienedioic acid).

+Alnus glutinosa is planted on semi-coke dumps as part of environmental restoration projects because it encourages other plants to grow.